Best practices

 7. Security and domain settings

-Ensure you enter at least the following settings for each series (available on paid plans only)
+Ensure you enter at least the following series settings for each series (available on paid plans only)

-- Games Home Page - This setting sets the landing page for your puzzle collection.
+- Series landing page - This setting sets the landing page for your puzzle collection.

 - X/Twitter Handle - This setting is required if social sharing is enabled.